eastmaels/steemblog.github.io/_posts/account/deanliu/2019-04-03_suggestions-to-the-new-steemit-com.md

 - - -

-This page is synchronized from the post: [Suggestions to the new Steemit.com](https://steemit.com/@deanliu/suggestions-to-the-new-steemit-com)
+This page is synchronized from the post: ['Suggestions to the new Steemit.com'](https://steemit.com/@deanliu/suggestions-to-the-new-steemit-com)